 Thoreau Falls Bridge – White Mountains, New Hampshire

-Thoreau Falls Valley – Pemigewasset Wilderness, New Hampshire
+Abandoned Section of the Thoreau Falls Trail – Pemigewasset Wilderness, New Hampshire

-February 1959 Plane Crash, Pemi Wilderness – On Saturday, February 21, 1959 a Piper Comanche plane took off from the Berlin New Hampshire Airport, around 3:30 p.m., destined for the Lebanon New Hampshire Airport.
+February 1959 Plane Crash, Pemigewasset Wilderness – On Saturday, February 21, 1959 a Piper Comanche airplane took off from the Berlin, New Hampshire Airport, around 3:30 p.m., destined for Lebanon, New Hampshire Airport.
 The pilot was Dr. Ralph E. Miller and his passenger was Dr. Robert E. Quinn.
 Both were doctors affiliated with Dartmouth Medical School.